 Why many children in the intensive class at their regular school learn too little German

-More and more Parents come to us because their child in the intensive class or German “Förderkurs” at their Gymnasium, Gesamtschule (or other public school) in Frankfurt am Main is making hardly any progress.
+More and more Parents come to us because their child is making hardly any progress in the intensive class or German “Förderkurs” at their regular school in Frankfurt am Main.

 Materials are being used that are designed much more for native speakers than for children who have just started to learn German.
 The words are too difficult – children often don’t understand what they are supposed to do or what they should write for homework.
 The parents receive no feedback about their child’s language progress and don’t know how to help their child gain access to the German language.